streamlink/streamlink/docs/cli.rst

 HTTP proxy with Crunchyroll
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^
-You can use livestreamer's ``http-proxy`` **and** ``https-proxy`` options (you need both since the plugin uses both protocols) to access the Crunchyroll servers through a proxy and be able to stream region locked content.
-When doing this, is very probable that you will get denied to access the stream; this occurs because the session and credentials used by the plugin where obtained when logged from your own region, and the server still assumes you're in that region.
-For this, the plugin provides the ``crunchyroll-purge-credentials`` option, which removes your saved session and credentials and tries to log in again using your username and password.
+You can use the :option:`--http-proxy` **and** :option:`--https-proxy` options (you need both since the plugin uses both protocols) to access the Crunchyroll servers through a proxy to be able to stream region locked content.

+When doing this, it's very probable that you will get denied to access the stream; this occurs because the session and credentials used by the plugin where obtained when logged from your own region, and the server still assumes you're in that region.

+For this, the plugin provides the :option:`--crunchyroll-purge-credentials` option, which removes your saved session and credentials and tries to log in again using your username and password.

 Advanced usage
 --------------